 In this architecture, each function is executed on a single \ac{ECU} as depicted in \cref{fig:domain_based_with_sw}.
 The \acp{ECU} for each function are connected via a \ac{CAN} fieldbus with a fixed communication schedule.
 The \system\ architecture is illustrated in \cref{fig:domain_based_with_sw} involving the following \acp{ECU}:

 \begin{itemize} \item The automation \ac{ECU} performs the automated driving functions in the vehicle on the highway.
 In this example, these include the perception and planning functions.
 It transmits trajectory commands using the fieldbus to the drivetrain module.
-Directly connected to this system are long range cameras for the highway domain. \item The \ac{HMI} \ac{ECU} provides the drive interface functions, such as information on the vehicles' states, and other interfaces, such as the infotainment system. \item The drive train \ac{ECU} is responsible for controlling the drive train, including the vehicle engine, and communicating the state of the drive train back to other components of the \system.
-In this example, it is also responsible for executing the vehicles planned trajectory. \item The parking \ac{ECU} implements automated parking functions.
-For this purpose it has access to short range, near field cameras and ultra sound distance sensors which enable the vehicle to park itself automatically. \end{itemize}
+Directly connected to this system are long range cameras for the highway domain. \item The \ac{HMI} \ac{ECU} provides the drive interface functions, such as information on the vehicles' states, and other interfaces, such as the infotainment system. \item The drive train \ac{ECU} is responsible for controlling the drive train, including the vehicles engine, and communicating the state of the drive train back to other components of the \system.
+In this example, it is also responsible for executing the planned trajectory of the vehicle. \item The parking \ac{ECU} implements automated parking functions.
+For this purpose it has access to short range, near field cameras, and ultra sound distance sensors which enable the vehicle to park itself automatically. \end{itemize}

 To satisfy the new requirement of city operations, the functions of the automated driving module must be expanded.
 To accomplish this, the core functionality of the automated driving module could be updated.
-The functionality of the perception component must be expanded for additional requirements of the city and the AD \ac{ECU} requires access to the near-field sensors and cameras of the parking module.
-Motion planning capabilities must be expanded to deal with the additional complexity of city roads and crosswalks.
+The functionality of the perception component must be expanded for additional requirements of city environments, and the AD \ac{ECU} requires access to the near-field sensors and cameras of the parking module.
+Motion planning capabilities must be expanded to accommodate the additional complexity of city roads and crosswalks.